-and Langey Frame.
-The new company will handle all the nationally advertised packing house products.
-Buying in an open market, they will make a feature of prices and value, at the same time retaining the high quality standards established by the Burns Company in the past.
+The stores are at present being operated by Sterling Marke's Limited.
+Thirty-six markets in all will come under the company's control following and Languy Frame.
+The new company will handle of the nationally advertised packing house preducts.
+Buying in an open market, they will make a feature of prices and value, at the same time retaining the high quality standards established by the Burns Company in the may the past.